sachdevakaran/RN-assignment/README.md

 2. Please click Actions out of these three options.

-3. It will pop up three Secrets.
+3. It will pop up three GitHub Secrets.

     a.
 AWS_ACCESS_KEY_ID